Central Pacific Financial (NYSE:CPF) Stock Rating Upgraded by Raymond James

-Raymond James upgraded shares of Central Pacific Financial (NYSE:CPF) from a market perform rating to an outperform rating in a report released on Thursday, Price Targets.com reports.
-Raymond James currently has $29.00 price target on the financial services provider’s stock.
+Central Pacific Financial (NYSE:CPF) was upgraded by research analysts at Raymond James from a “market perform” rating to an “outperform” rating in a note issued to investors on Wednesday, Benzinga reports.
+The brokerage currently has a $29.00 price target on the financial services provider’s stock.
+Raymond James’ price target points to a potential upside of 10.69% from the company’s previous close.

-Several other brokerages also recently commented on CPF.
-Zacks Investment Research downgraded shares of Central Pacific Financial from a hold rating to a sell rating in a report on Thursday, January 21st.
-TheStreet raised shares of Central Pacific Financial from a c rating to a b rating in a report on Wednesday, January 27th.
-Finally, Piper Sandler raised shares of Central Pacific Financial from a neutral rating to an overweight rating and raised their price target for the company from $19.00 to $23.00 in a report on Thursday, January 28th.
-One analyst has rated the stock with a sell rating and three have issued a buy rating to the stock.
-Central Pacific Financial currently has an average rating of Buy and a consensus target price of $24.67.
+Other equities analysts also recently issued reports about the stock.
+TheStreet raised shares of Central Pacific Financial from a “c” rating to a “b” rating in a research note on Wednesday, January 27th.
+Zacks Investment Research raised Central Pacific Financial from a “hold” rating to a “strong-buy” rating and set a $31.00 price target for the company in a research note on Monday.
+Finally, Piper Sandler upgraded Central Pacific Financial from a “neutral” rating to an “overweight” rating and lifted their price target for the company from $19.00 to $23.00 in a report on Thursday, January 28th.
+Three equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and a consensus target price of $27.67.

-Central Pacific Financial (NYSE:CPF) last released its quarterly earnings data on Tuesday, January 26th.
-The financial services provider reported $0.43 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.35 by $0.08.
-The company had revenue of $65.53 million during the quarter, compared to the consensus estimate of $60.23 million.
+Central Pacific Financial (NYSE:CPF) last posted its quarterly earnings results on Tuesday, January 26th.
+The financial services provider reported $0.43 EPS for the quarter, topping the consensus estimate of $0.35 by $0.08.
+The business had revenue of $65.53 million during the quarter, compared to analysts’ expectations of $60.23 million.
 Central Pacific Financial had a net margin of 15.44% and a return on equity of 7.31%.
-Research analysts forecast that Central Pacific Financial will post 1.32 earnings per share for the current fiscal year.
+Research analysts anticipate that Central Pacific Financial will post 1.32 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, March 15th.
-Stockholders of record on Friday, February 26th will be issued a dividend of $0.23 per share.
-This represents a $0.92 dividend on an annualized basis and a dividend yield of 3.41%.
-The ex-dividend date of this dividend is Thursday, February 25th.
-Central Pacific Financial’s dividend payout ratio is currently 45.32%.

-Several hedge funds and other institutional investors have recently bought and sold shares of CPF.
-Jacobs Asset Management LLC bought a new stake in shares of Central Pacific Financial during the 4th quarter worth $4,259,000.
-Arrowstreet Capital Limited Partnership lifted its holdings in shares of Central Pacific Financial by 128.2% during the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 351,345 shares of the financial services provider’s stock worth $4,768,000 after acquiring an additional 197,408 shares during the last quarter.
-Matarin Capital Management LLC bought a new stake in shares of Central Pacific Financial during the 3rd quarter worth $2,229,000.
-Thrivent Financial for Lutherans lifted its holdings in shares of Central Pacific Financial by 636.7% during the 3rd quarter.
-Thrivent Financial for Lutherans now owns 173,379 shares of the financial services provider’s stock worth $2,353,000 after acquiring an additional 149,846 shares during the last quarter.
-Finally, Twin Lakes Capital Management LLC purchased a new position in Central Pacific Financial in the 4th quarter worth $2,080,000.
-84.51% of the stock is owned by institutional investors.
+Several hedge funds have recently modified their holdings of CPF.
+Jacobs Asset Management LLC bought a new stake in Central Pacific Financial during the fourth quarter worth approximately $4,259,000.
+Arrowstreet Capital Limited Partnership grew its stake in Central Pacific Financial by 128.2% in the 3rd quarter.
+Arrowstreet Capital Limited Partnership now owns 351,345 shares of the financial services provider’s stock valued at $4,768,000 after buying an additional 197,408 shares during the last quarter.
+Matarin Capital Management LLC acquired a new position in Central Pacific Financial in the 3rd quarter valued at $2,229,000.
+Thrivent Financial for Lutherans raised its holdings in Central Pacific Financial by 636.7% in the 3rd quarter.
+Thrivent Financial for Lutherans now owns 173,379 shares of the financial services provider’s stock worth $2,353,000 after acquiring an additional 149,846 shares during the period.
+Finally, Twin Lakes Capital Management LLC acquired a new position in Central Pacific Financial during the 4th quarter worth $2,080,000.
+84.51% of the stock is currently owned by institutional investors and hedge funds.

 Central Pacific Financial Company Profile